mengzhuo/justrpc/README.md

-# gjsonrpc
+# Just-RPC
 Python Json-RPC made with gevent and cjson on simple TCP connections